 And if you have more than one servicer, it can be easy to lose track of your loan(s).
 We can help.
 Don't know who your servicer(s) is?
 Can't find your federal student loans?
 It's easy to find out.
-Visit the Federal Student Aid (FSA) website, the central database for federal student loan information.
+Visit the Federal Student Aid (FSA) website, which is the centralized database for federal student loans

 Multiple servicers, different loan types, dozens of payment due dates…student loans are one area of life where you have to be organized.
 Otherwise you might mix up payments or worse, miss one.